lmangall/push_swap/README.md

 | `rrb` | reverse rotate b                    | Shifts down all elements of stack b by 1                |
 | `rrr` | reverse rotate a + reverse rotate b | Both `rra` and `rrb`                                   |

-### Algorithm Complexity

-The project emphasizes developing an efficient algorithm.
-The number of operations performed should be limited, and the algorithm should sort the stack within a specific range of allowed operations.

-## Algorithm
+## The radix algorithm

 To solve the push_swap problem, we will utilize the radix sort algorithm.
 Radix sort efficiently sorts non-negative integers by grouping them based on their digits, from the least significant to the most significant, and repeatedly rearranging them accordingly.
 The time complexity of radix sort is O(n * d), where n is the number of elements and d is the number of digits in the largest element.
+> The project emphasizes developing an efficient algorithm.
+The number of operations performed should be limited, and the algorithm should sort the stack within a specific range of allowed operations.

 ### Advantages of Radix Sort
 - Easy implementation
 - Stable sorting algorithm (preserves the relative order of equal elements)

 ### Disadvantages of Radix Sort
 - May not achieve optimal instructions for the push_swap project (unless optimized)

-### Implementation Steps
+### Implementation (overall steps))

-1. Simplify the numbers in stack A by replacing them with index values in the range [0, N-1].
+1. Simplify the numbers in stack A by replacing them with **index** values in the range [0, N-1].
+2. Check the BRI (**binary** representation of the index) of each number **bit by bit**.
-2. Starting from the rightmost bit, perform operations on each number to place them into the corresponding stack based on their digit.
+3. Starting from the rightmost bit, perform operations on each number to place them into the corresponding stack based on their digit.
+>>If a BRI ends (bitwise rightshift) with 0, put it in the `stack_b`: `pb`
+>>If a BRI ends with 1, leave it in `stack_a`. (by rotating the list `ra`)
+>>repeat for each number
-3. Upon completion, the numbers will be arranged in the stacks according to their respective digits.
+4. Upon completion, the numbers will be arranged in the stacks according to their respective digits.

-### Using an index to simplify the numbers
+### Implementation (details)

 To facilitate efficient manipulation using bitwise operators and binary representation, we will give the numbers in stack A an index (from 0 to N-1, where N is the size of the stack) before applying radix sort.
 We will manipulate the nodes using the indexes, effectively pushing or rotating the values themselves.